-Impact of Camp Roads (aka Dirt Roads) on Water Quality
+Impact of Unpaved (Dirt, Camp) Roads on Water Quality

 Many camp roads were either not properly constructed, or not properly maintained, or both.
 Because of this, rain and melting snow runoff can cause material from the road to erode into a nearby stream or lake.
 Dust from wind and vehicular use can also deposit a large amount of road sediment into nearby bodies of water.

 Camp roads frequently change natural stormwater drainage patterns.
 These changes can increase the potential for soil erosion by:

 - reducing the ability of water to soak into the ground by stripping away the protective vegetative cover

 - creating highly erodible pathways of exposed soils

 - collecting drainage on the road and in ditches, increasing the overall flow, speed and volume of the runoff

 What's the Problem with Soil Erosion?